All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Best for Structural Gut Damage and General Healing

 Choose BPC-157 if you have peptic ulcers, documented intestinal permeability (leaky gut), or structural damage from inflammatory bowel disease.
-The peptide's superior tissue repair mechanisms and angiogenic properties make it ideal for patients requiring comprehensive gut healing rather than targeted anti-inflammatory effects.
+The peptide's superior tissue repair mechanisms and angiogenic properties make it ideal for patients requiring thorough gut healing rather than targeted anti-inflammatory effects.

-BPC-157 also works well for patients with multiple gastrointestinal issues or those seeking a broad-spectrum approach to gut health optimization.
+BPC-157 also works well for patients with multiple gastrointestinal issues or those seeking a broad-spectrum approach to gut health improvement.
 Its excellent safety profile makes it suitable for long-term use in chronic conditions requiring sustained healing support.

 Best for Active Inflammatory Bowel Disease